calubrecht/CrimsonSkies/README.md

     to be iconic (or at least nostalgic).
   - Server side LUA to suppliment and/or replace standard mob progs.
   - To document the old functions with descriptions and hopefully well document new functions.
+  - Remove unused code (for instance, skill SLOTS and the pgsn pointer weren't being used so I removed them while implementing OLC).
   - To provide modern tools and hooks into ROM to allow it to integrate with services not imagined in the early 90's.
 One feature will be a client based area build that will allow for dragging and dropping over rooms on a map (I had originally completed